 Indeed, welding is one of these businesses that come with certain safety hazards.
 Without taking the necessary precautions to avoid safety hazards, both business owners and their employees face a surmountable level of risk.
 Businesses can incur losses, lose great talent, or even get their licenses revoked, whereas employees can suffer severe injuries at work.
 As they say, prevention is always better than cure.

-Samantha Acuna is a writer based in San Francisco, CA. Her work has been featured in The Huffington Post, Entrepreneur.com, and Yahoo Small Business.
+Author: Samantha Acuna is a writer based in San Francisco, CA. Her work has been featured in The Huffington Post, Entrepreneur.com, and Yahoo Small Business.